Checklist for Heavy Equipment Maintenance

 Oded Ran

+Heavy equipment like cranes, mixers, trucks, excavators, etc., are some of the most significant assets for a company and are ones that you cannot afford to have breaking down at a time of need.
 This is why, to save yourself from repairs and replacement costs, you must create a heavy equipment maintenance checklist to keep your equipment in check.
 Preventative measures help you ensure your heavy equipment maintenance is up to date and the equipment works properly.

+It's better to be preventative than react reactively to issues that might arise when the time comes.
 In preventative maintenance, the main relies heavily on comprehensive plans that ensure timely check-ups and predict any problems that might arise before they arise.

 In the case of heavy machinery, preventative maintenance includes routine visual servicing of the machine based on a comprehensive maintenance plan.

 A preventive maintenance plan helps you schedule routine checkups and predict specific issues that might arise in the machinery before the time the problem occurs.
+Regular maintenance can help you maintain the longevity of your heavy machinery and reduce the chance of a sudden malfunction.

-When you are considering creating a heavy equipment maintenance checklist, there are a few factors that you should be aware of.
+If you are considering creating a heavy equipment maintenance checklist, there are a few factors that you should be aware of.
+Here are a few factors that you should consider in your next inspection:

-Primary components
+Primary Components

 • Inspect exhaust